JudeMurphy/SparkWebView/README.md

 ### How do I get set up? ###

-Import SparkWebview.h/SparkWebview.m into your project.
+Import SparkWebview.h/SparkWebview.m files into your project.

-#import "SparkWebview.h" in your selected ViewController.
+Import "SparkWebview.h" in your selected ViewController.

 Use the following code to present SparkWebview:
 SparkWebview *webview = [[SparkWebview alloc] init];